-Up to a three-year extension in the time required to set aside funds into the Spending Account.

-A reduction in the amount of funds required to be set aside in the Spending Account for up to three years.
+A reduction in the amount of funds, up to the total requirement, required to be set aside in the Spending Account for up to three years.

-Up to a three-year extension of the time the Locomotive Operator is allowed to operate a Locomotive in California that does not comply with the In-Use Operational Requirements in section 2478.5.
+Up to a three-year extension of the time the Locomotive Operator is allowed to continue Operation of the Locomotive(s) in California that does not comply with the In-Use Operational Requirements in section 2478.5.

 Small Business Hardship Extension Application.
-Locomotive Operators that meet the requirements of subsection (a) may apply for a small business hardship extension by submitting an application as required in section 2478.14 that includes the following:
+Locomotive Operators that meet the requirements of subsection (a) may apply for a Small Business Hardship Extension by submitting an application as required in section 2478.15 that includes the following:

 Financial documentation demonstrating gross revenue for the three Calendar Years prior to the submission of the application per subsection (a).

-An identification of the type of relief that the Locomotive Operator requests per subsection (b) and the following information:
+An identification of the type of relief that the Locomotive Operator requests per subsection (d) and the following information:

-If the Locomotive Operator seeks the relief set forth in subsection (b)(1), provide the following:
+If the Locomotive Operator seeks the relief set forth in subsection (d)(1):

-The amount of time requested for the extension.
+The amount of reduction requested for up to three years.

-An explanation of why that additional time is needed.

-Evidence demonstrating that setting aside funds into the Spending Account by the deadline required by section 2478.4 will prevent the Locomotive Operator from meeting financial obligations that will cause bankruptcy or the closure of their business.

-If the Locomotive Operator seeks the relief set forth in subsection (b)(2), provide the following:

-The amount of reduction requested.

-The timeframe over which the applicant would like that reduction to apply.
+The timeframe over which the applicant would like that reduction to apply (up to three years).

 An explanation of why the reduction is needed throughout that timeframe.